JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/random_text.rst

 Description
 -----------
-This node generate a random string based on an input characters.
+This node generates a random string based on an input characters.

 .. image:: images/random_text_node.png
    :width: 160pt